x

 More () »

-No, there will not be a second moon in the night sky
+No, you will not be able to see Earth's 'mini moon' in the night sky

 Asteroid 2024 PT5 will briefly be influenced by Earth's gravity but will fail to become a proper moon